 1. Executive Director

-An Executive Director also referred to as Executive Manager, the role is to assist the CEO with business strategies, create business plans, oversee day-to-day activities, develop a market strategy and provide constructive feedback to management, develop organizational culture, supervise heads of departments, and reporting on revenue.
+An Executive Director also referred to as Executive Manager, assists the CEO with business strategies, creates business plans, oversees day-to-day activities, develops a market strategy, provides constructive feedback to management, develops organizational culture, and supervises department heads and revenue reports.

 Executive Director Job Responsibilities:

 There are various responsibilities of an Executive Director in other to ensure effective work.

 - Reporting on revenue and expenditure.

 - Creating sound business plans.

 - Overseeing financial accounts.